intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/javascript/README.md

     node index.js

-### Determining the Intel® Edison IP address
+### Determining the Intel® Edison board's IP address

-You can determine what IP address Intel® Edison is connected to by running the following command:
+You can determine what IP address the Intel® Edison board is connected to by running the following command:

     ip addr show | grep wlan

-You will see the output similar to the following:
+You will see output similar to the following:

     3: wlan0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast qlen 1000
         inet 192.168.1.13/24 brd 192.168.1.255 scope global wlan0